Razer Viper Ultimate Review

 The Viper Ultimate is an expensive mouse.
 However, the hardware that makes this unit functionally competitive with its wired counterparts is certainly high-quality and, at least for now, necessarily costly.
 As such, we think that this model warrants the price, though we would not describe it as a great deal.

 This review of Razer's Viper Ultimate covers all aspects of this high-end gaming mouse.
 Namely, we evaluated the performance of the hardware, the range of customization, the ease of set up and operation as well as the buttons and scroll wheel action.
 All told, this review will provide one with all the pertinent information to make the best possible decision on whether this is the right gaming mouse for their gaming needs and aspirations.
+If you value wireless over gaming features, you might consider choosing the best wireless mouse instead.

 — Nick Miley and Austin Palmer